Fernando-Dourado/harness-move-project/README.md

 - The tool does not create the org or project target.
 - As safety operation the tool do not delete the entities from the source project.
 - The `api-key` need to have access to read from the source project and write to the target project.
+- You can run it multiple times, when the same entity already exists in the target project we ignore it and do not report it as an error.

 ## Usage

-Execute the operation running at the following command in your terminal
+Execute the operation running that command in your terminal

 ```sh
 ./harness-move-project \